 Congratulations: Congratulations to Ethan Hurley son of Teresa Noonan Castlecor who won a Munster minor hurling championship medal with Limerick on Sunday last.

 Bingo continues every Monday night from 8.30.
-Jackpot next week is EUR 1,500.
+Jackpot next week is EUR 1,600 on 46 calls.
+Bonus ball is €40.
 We would like to thank everyone for their continued support of Monday night Bingo and you have attended in great numbers this year.
 We would also like to thank our Bonus Ball sponsor for this month who is Ned English, Castlecor potatoes.